juju/docs/src/en/clouds-lxd-resources.md

 To grant a regular user access to a LXD-based controller a certificate credential is required.
 This certificate is generated and shared with the user who will then use it as a credential.
+See
-See [Creating users][users-creating] for details on adding users, registering them, and granting them permissions.
+[Working with multiple users][multiuser] for details on adding users, granting them permissions, and registering controllers.

 On the LXD host generate the certificate with the `autoload-credentials` command.
 Use the below sample session as a guide: